plone/plone.docker/docs/usage/restapi.rst

 CORS Configuration
 ==================

-If you use CORS and want to make it work with TUS, you have to make sure the TUS specific HTTP headers are allowed by your CORS policy.
+If you use CORS and want to make it work with `TUS <https://tus.io/>`_, you have to make sure the TUS specific HTTP headers are allowed by your CORS policy.

 .. code-block:: shell